Geidelberg/617.2/README.md

 - type in console: 'sbatch date_trees_climb_B.1.1.7_control.sh' this launches the tree dating script for 117
 - to check the progress of the jobs you can type in console 'squeue  -u climb-covid19-geidelbergl -O jobid,name:30,username:30,state,timeused,nodelist' but edit for your username

+Once you have the dated trees in rds form in your dir, to run mlesky:

 Edit R scripts:
 in mlesky_d1_xxx.R